dockerizedrupal/drupalcamp-baltics-2015/README.md

 My name is Mait.

-We are two ordinary Drupal developers from compnay called Fenomen that have never given a speech before.
+We are two ordinary Drupal developers from a compnay called Fenomen who has never given a speech before.

 I'll start by saying that our English is not that fluent as you would expect